0xChunks/embedded-systems-lab/README.md

 - Integrating microcontrollers, FPGAs, and wireless devices into cohesive systems
 - Soldering, PCB prototyping, and interfacing electronics with computing platforms

-By completing this lab, I aim to contribute meaningfully to real-world embedded and communication systems, while continuing to develop into a versatile and dependable embedded systems engineer.

 ---

 ## Project Structure